awsdocs/iam-user-guide/doc_source/id_roles_providers_enable-console-custom-url.md

    Session = *** the URL encoded JSON string created in steps 3 & 4 ***
    ```

    The `SessionDuration` parameter specifies the number of seconds that the credentials for the console session are valid\.
 This is separate from the duration of the temporary credentials\.
 You can specify a `SessionDuration` maximum value of 43200 \(12 hours\)\.
 If the parameter is missing, then the session defaults to the duration of the credentials you retrieved from AWS STS in step 2 \(which defaults to one hour\)\.
 See the [documentation for the AssumeRole API](http://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) for details about how to specify duration using the `DurationSeconds` parameter\.
 The ability to create a console session that is longer than one hour is intrinsic to the `getSigninToken` action of the federation endpoint\.
-You cannot use the IAM or STS APIs to get credentials that are valid for longer than one hour \(3600 seconds\)\.
+You cannot use the IAM or STS API operations to get credentials that are valid for longer than one hour \(3600 seconds\)\.
 **Note**
-You do not need the `SessionDuration` HTTP parameter if you got the temporary credentials with `GetFederationToken`, because the console session can be as long as the temporary credentials are valid \(up to 36 hours\)\.
+You do not need the `SessionDuration` HTTP parameter if you got the temporary credentials with `GetFederationToken`\.
+The console session can be as long as the temporary credentials are valid \(up to 36 hours\)\.

    When you enable console sessions with an extended duration the risk of compromise of the credentials rises\.
-To help you mitigate this risk, you can immediately disable the active console sessions for any role by choosing **Revoke Sessions** on the **Role Summary** page in the IAM console\.
+To help you mitigate this risk, you can immediately disable the active console sessions for any role by choosing **Revoke Sessions** on the **Role Summary** IAM console page\.
 For more information, see [Revoking IAM Role Temporary Security Credentials](id_roles_use_revoke-sessions.md)\.

     The following is an example of what your request might look like\.
 The lines are wrapped here for readability, but you should submit it as a one\-line string\.